 Schools at Ringwood, Salisbury and Midhurst.
 Exeter College, Oxford.

-1798: Family moved to Bartley Lodge in the New Forest in Hampshire.
+1798: The Lyell family move to Bartley Lodge in the New Forest in Hampshire.

-1816: Attended Oxford University and studied Mathematics and law.
+1816: He attends Oxford University and studies Mathematics and law.

-1819: Started his Career at Lincoln’s Inn Fields in London as a lawyer.
-Elected as a Fellow of The Geological and Linnean Societies as his interest in Geology had been evoked by attending lectures at Oxford by Dr William Buckland.
+1819: He starts his Career at Lincoln’s Inn Fields in London as a lawyer.
+He is elected as a Fellow of The Geological and Linnean Societies as his interest in Geology had been evoked by attending lectures at Oxford by Dr William Buckland.

-1822: Wrote his first scientific paper “On a Recent Formation of Freshwater Limestone in Forfarshire.”
+1822: He writes his first scientific paper “On a Recent Formation of Freshwater Limestone in Forfarshire.”

-1823: Charles Lyell visited France where he met the famous scientist Humboldt.
+1823: Charles Lyell visits France where he meets the famous scientist Humboldt.

-1824: Made a geological tour of Scotland with Dr Buckland.
+1824: He makes a geological tour of Scotland with Dr Buckland.

-1825: Eventually called to the Bar, the delay being caused by a weakness of his eyes.
+1825: He is eventually called to the Bar, the delay being caused by a weakness of his eyes.

-1826: Elected as a Fellow of the Royal Society of London.
+1826: He is elected as a Fellow of the Royal Society of London.

-1827: Charles Lyell finally abandoned the law to become a full time geologist.
+1827: Lyell finally abandons the law to become a full time geologist.

-1828: Made a geological tour of France and Italy with Roderick Murchison.
+1828: He makes a geological tour of France and Italy with Roderick Murchison.

 1830: Publication of the First volume of “The Principles of Geology”.